docker/docs/content/compose/environment-variables/best-practices.md

 ---
 title: Best practices for working with environment variables in Docker Compose
-description: Explainer on the ways to set, use and manage environment variables in Compose
+description: Explainer on the best ways to set, use, and manage environment variables in Compose
-keywords: compose, orchestration, environment, env file
+keywords: compose, orchestration, environment, env file, environment variables
 ---

 #### Handle sensitive information securely

 Be cautious about including sensitive data in environment variables.
 Consider using [Secrets](../use-secrets.md) for managing sensitive information.

-#### Understand Environment variable precedence
+#### Understand environment variable precedence

 Be aware of how Docker Compose handles the [precedence of environment variables](envvars-precedence.md) from different sources (`.env` files, shell variables, Dockerfiles).